Animal Assisted Activities At Birkhill House

-At Birkhill House is a unique environment, a centre for creativity and well-being based in a sympathetically renovated Georgian stable block in the beautiful Scottish Borders countryside.
+At Birkhill House CIC has created a unique environment, a centre for creativity and well-being based in a sympathetically renovated Georgian stable block in the beautiful Scottish Borders countryside.
 Our interconnected workshops and outdoor areas provide inspirational spaces and room to breathe.

 Who is Animal Assisted Activity for?

 AAA is suitable for everyone, including people experiencing mild to moderate mental health issues, such as depression and anxiety, social anxiety, isolation, stress, life transitions and recovery.
 It is also helpful for those with Autistic Spectrum condition (ASC) and/or AD(H)D.

 In the future At Birkhill House CIC, a social enterprise, will seek to provide benefit through AAA, making it accessible to people regardless of their ability to pay.
 For the time being, click on the links below to register interest and view prices.

 Please read on to find more information about Animal Assisted Activity sessions here At Birkhill House CIC.

 “I’m standing very still in a field at Birkhill House, in the morning sunshine , surrounded by alpacas gently nibbling at the bundle of hay in my arms.
 I feel a sense of delight and deep calm suffusing my whole body and being.
 These rather flighty and seemingly haughty beasts have overcome their nervous shyness and distrust of my strange humanness to stop and eat.

 To my left, Nina, the most nervous of the gang, hums as she softly mouths the hay.
 Caramela, to my right, allows me to stroke her long and oh so soft neck and pauses in her chewing, to look with her soft brown eyes framed by long eyelashes, into mine .
 There’s a moment of communion and I feel deeply present.